 Where do I send a group photos and testimonies?

 We would love to see group photos or video from your CHLB24 project.
-Please take photos (including a before and after photo of your team and a team photo with the person you are serving) and upload 3-4 photos (max) to DAY OF PHOTOS.
+Please take photos (including a before and after photo of your team and a team photo with the person you are serving) and a 30 second video of your team serving.
+Please send max 3 photos and the video to CHLB@WhatIsGrace.org no later than Wednesday, October 9.

 Can we provide lunch, snacks or drinks for our large or small group teams?